cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 The **Echo DApp** example is already deployed on a public blockchain test network called [Goerli](https://goerli.net/), which is an Ethereum testnet.

-You can use the same [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with it, as described below.
 :::note
 Please refer to the [frontend-console documentation](https://github.com/cartesi/rollups-examples/blob/main/frontend-console/README.md) for details on how to use it to [send inputs](https://github.com/cartesi/rollups-examples/blob/main/frontend-console/README.md#sending-inputs), [list notices](https://github.com/cartesi/rollups-examples/blob/main/frontend-console/README.md#listing-notices-vouchers-and-reports) and [deposit ERC-20 tokens](https://github.com/cartesi/rollups-examples/blob/main/frontend-console/README.md#depositing-erc-20-tokens).
 :::